 Instructions

-- Add the frozen mango and mint leaves to the Thermomix bowl.
-Chop for 30 sec/speed 8, then scrape down the sides of the bowl with a spatula.
+- Add the frozen mango pieces and mint to the Thermomix bowl.
+Blend for 30 seconds, gradually increasing the speed to speed 8.

 CJ says